verhovsky/books-futures-explained/src/2_trait_objects.md

 ## Trait objects and dynamic dispatch

-One of the most confusing topic we encounter when implementing our own `Futures` is how we implement a `Waker` .
+One of the most confusing things we encounter when implementing our own `Futures` is how we implement a `Waker` .
 Creating a `Waker` involves creating a `vtable` which allows us to use dynamic dispatch to call methods on a _type erased_ trait object we construct our selves.